 —Ada Louise Huxtable, architecture critic, The New York Times, November 28, 1967

 Originally a courthouse, the Jefferson Market Library has served the Greenwich Village community for over forty years.
 The building, a New York City landmark, was designed by architects Frederick Clark Withers and Calvert Vaux (who also assisted in the design of Central Park) in a Victorian Gothic style.
-It was erected—along with an adjacent prison and market—between 1875 and 1877 and cost the city almost $360,000.
+It was erected (along with an adjacent prison and market) during the years 1875-1877 and cost the city almost $360,000.

-In 1909, Triangle Shirtwaist Company workers were taken to the Jefferson Market Courthouse and tried in night court: a tactic meant to intimidate the female strikers arrested while protesting unfair labor practices, as prositution cases generally filled the court's dockets at that time.
-As one arrested shirtwaist maker said, "No nice girls go there."
+The workers, in alliance with middle-class sympathizers, demonstrated and went on strike.
+The Triangle's owners struck back aggressively.
+Pickets were verbally and physically harassed by hired thugs and the police, and dozens of strikers were arrested.
+To add insult to the injury of incarceration and fines, the arrested women were taken to Jefferson Market Courthouse and tried in Night Court, a tactic meant to intimidate strikers through association with the prostitutes whose cases usually filled the court's dockets by that time.
+"No nice girls go there," one arrested shirtwaist maker asserted.
 These intimidation tactics did not succeed.
 The striking women's spirits were not broken and great strides were achieved in their working conditions.
-Unfortunately, not enough changed for the better.
-The factory was the site of a tragic fire in 1911, when 125 garment workers, most very young girls, died or were killed jumping from the factory windows to the pavement below.
+Unfortunately, though, not enough changed for the better.
+The factory, notoriously, was the site of a tragic fire in 1911.
+125 garment workers, most very young girls, died in the fire or were killed jumping from the high windows to the pavement below.

 Construction began in 1965 and the library opened for business in 1967.
-Among the first of its visitors was the poet Marianne Moore, who had worked for the Hudson Park Branch Library.
-She found the renovation very pleasing.
+Among the first of its visitors was the poet Marianne Moore, who had at one time worked for the Hudson Park Branch Library.
+She found the renovation very pleasing indeed.
 Many since have come to share her feeling, knowing that a library is an essential space, allowing one to contemplate privately in public, among a world of ideas.

 The New York Collection